samsbaxter/L1JetEnergyCorrections/README.md

 Note that the RunMatcher program also includes an option to plot the eta Vs phi for jets to check it's actually working (this utilises the [JetDrawer](interface/JetDrawer) class).

 ### Calculate calibration function & LUTs
 Calculation of calibration functions is done by [bin/runCalibration.py](bin/runCalibration.py), using the ROOT file of matched pairs output by the `RunMatcher` program as input.
-For possible options, do `python runCalibration.py -h`
+For possible options, do `python runCalibration.py -h`.
+Note that the script can be a little time consuming, therefore there is also a bsub script to submit to the LXBATCH system, see [bin/submit_calibration_jobs.sh](bin/submit_calibration_jobs.sh)

 To make the LUTs, see below.

 ### Resolution performance
-This is dine by [bin/makeResolutionPlots.py](bin/makeResolutionPlots.py) This takes the ROOT file with matched pairs output by `RunMatcher`, and produces resolution plots stored in a ROOT file.
+This is done in [bin/makeResolutionPlots.py](bin/makeResolutionPlots.py) This takes the ROOT file with matched pairs output by `RunMatcher`, and produces resolution plots stored in a ROOT file.
 Quantities include `L1 - Ref`, `(L1 - Ref) / L1`, and `(L1 - Ref) / Ref`.
-For possible options, in `bin` do `python makeResolutionPlots.py -h`
+For possible options, in `bin` do `python makeResolutionPlots.py -h`.
+Note that the script can be a little time consuming, therefore there is also a bsub script to submit to the LXBATCH system, see [bin/submit_resolution_jobs.sh](bin/submit_resolution_jobs.sh)

 ### Other scripts
 There are several other useful scripts in the `bin` dir.
 Doing `python <scriptname> -h` should elucidates the possible options.